iopipe/iopipe-js-trace/README.md

 #### `autoHttp.enabled` (bool: optional = false)

 Enable HTTP/S auto-tracing.
 Disabled by default.
+You can also use the environment variable `IOPIPE_TRACE_AUTO_HTTP_ENABLED`.

 #### `autoHttp.filter` (func: optional)